gcntran/find-me-something-to-cook-mobile/find-me-something-to-cook/Planning.md

 - Wireframe developed with Figma
 ----------------------------------------------------------
 For next assignment (multi-page screen)
-  - Add a screen for viewing the recipe detail, another component?
+  - Add a screen for viewing the recipe detail, another component -> RecipeScreen
   - Users navigate to the Notebook tab -> View recipe/Delete recipe from Notebook
   - Add a profile screen for setting, backup/restore and dietary information
   - Add MongoDB for database to store favorite recipes in Notebook